hernanRubinstein/EiTiX-embryoids/README.md

 *This will download all the necessary data (UMI matrices of the scRNA-seq data used in the paper) including processed metacell objects necessary for generating the figures.*

 ## Necessary R packages
-The initialization script (`scripts/init.R`) loads automatically the necessary R packages to run the notebooks.
 The analysis was done using R 4.0.5 and the following packages:

 - devtools_2.4.2
 - usethis_2.0.1